 - 1. Three (3) bullet points of your most noteworthy accomplishments.
 Each bullet should be no longer than 2 sentences long and can be in any of the following areas:

 - a) Academic Achievements

 - b) Community Service

 - c) Research/Scholarly Activity

 - d) Leadership Activities

 - e) Awards, and/or Fellowships

-Bullets are to be written in the third person (i.e. he, she, they, NOT I) in a Word Document naming it "your last name, first initial" (i.e. Doe, J.doc) and send it to
+Bullets are to be written in the third person (i.e. he, she, they, NOT I) as this letter comes from the Dean.